Research

 Abstract

-Debt management decisions have macroeconomic effects comparable to monetary policy.
-Using high-frequency movements in interest rate futures around U.S. Treasury issuance announcements, we identify a Treasury policy shock—an unanticipated change in public debt supply across maturities.
-A shock that raises the five-year Treasury yield transmits strongly to corporate borrowing rates, tightens credit conditions, and lowers industrial production significantly.
-These effects closely mirror those of a conventional monetary policy tightening.
-The only distinction lies in the yield curve response: while long-term treasury yields increase significantly, the shock has minimal effects on short-term interest rates.
-We show that this pattern reflects the Federal Reserve’s sterilization of short-term Treasury issuance, while issuance at longer maturities is only partially offset.
+Debt management decisions have macroeconomic effects comparable to those of monetary policy.
+Using high-frequency movements in Treasury futures around U.S. Treasury issuance announcements, we identify a Treasury policy shock—an unanticipated change in the supply of public debt across maturities.
+A shock that raises the five-year Treasury yield increases corporate borrowing rates, tightens financial conditions, and lowers industrial production.
+These effects are very similar to those of a conventional monetary policy shock.
+In this sense, the Treasury does monetary policy.
+In contrast to a monetary policy shock, our Treasury policy shock has minimal effects on short-term rates.
+This pattern arises because the Federal Reserve sterilizes the issuance of short-term debt, while only partially offsetting issuance at longer maturities.

 Work in Progress